inveniosoftware/docs-invenio-rdm/docs/operate/customize/audit-logs.md

 InvenioRDM can store audit log events of actions performed by the end-users.

-This is the list of actions:

-- Creating a draft
+Currently, the following audit log actions are supported out of the box:

-- Updating a draft
+- Creating/updating/deleting a draft
 - Publishing a record
-- Deleting a draft
 - Creating a new version of a record
+- Adding/Removing a file to a draft
+- Adding/updating/deleting the access settings of a record/draft
+- Adding/updating/deleting a secret link for sharing a record/draft

 You will be able to view all actions performed in your instance and query actions performed on resources.